sower-proxy/sower/README.md

 中文介绍见 [Wiki](https://github.com/wweir/sower/wiki)

 The sower is a cross-platform intelligent transparent proxy tool.
-It provide both socks5 proxy and DNS-based proxy.
-All these kinds of proxy support intelligent router.
+It provides both socks5 proxy and DNS-based proxy.
+All these kinds of proxies support intelligent routing.

-If you already have another proxy solution, you can use it's socks5(h) service as a parent proxy to enjoy the sower's intelligent router.
+If you already have another proxy solution, you can use its socks5(h) service as a parent proxy to enjoy the sower's intelligent routing.

 ## Installation